tig-bbit/Pair-Extraordinaire/README.md

 ## Step 3️⃣ & 4️⃣: Define Co-authors' Names and Emails, Create and Merge Pull Requests

-Create a script file (e.g., `create_prs.sh`) and define your co-authors' names and emails at the top of the script. (make sure this repository is public or you have to invite the co-authors to the repository before running the script.)
+Create a script file (e.g., `create_prs.sh`) and define your co-authors' names and emails at the top of the script.

+# (❗❗❗ Make sure this repository is public or you have to invite the co-authors to the repository before running the script.)

 Then, add the following loop to create and merge pull requests 10 times:

 ```bash